Blog

 5 Common Problems with Enterprise Reporting

-However, if these reports don’t provide adequate context and reasoning, it can lead to severe problems.
-People may dismiss valuable information as irrelevant, built from bad sources, or not offering any real value to the organization.
-At its’ worse, bad reporting can make people begin to question the integrity of the organization’s data as a whole.
+However, if these reports don’t provide consistent information, adequate context, and reasoning, it can lead to severe problems.
+People may dismiss valuable information as irrelevant, built from bad sources, with poor quality data, or not offering any real value to the organization.
+At its worst, bad reporting can make people question the integrity of the organization’s data as a whole.

 Here are some common problems to avoid when building an enterprise reporting strategy.